 - On The Way To The Wedding (2006)

 Following the Bridgerton novels is very simple, as the books were published in chronological order.
-So, you'll start your Bridgerton journey following Daphne Bridgerton and Simon Basset, the Duke of Hastings's love story in The Duke and I (opens in new tab), and work your way through to On The Way To The Wedding (opens in new tab).
+So, you'll start your Bridgerton journey following Daphne Bridgerton and the Duke of Hastings's love story in The Duke and I, and work your way through to On The Way To The Wedding.

 Are there any spin-off Bridgerton books?

-If you've already devoured the entire Bridgerton saga but still want more, Julia Quinn has produced an extra book titled The Bridgertons: Happily Ever After (2013) (opens in new tab).
+If you've already devoured the entire Bridgerton saga, Julia Quinn has produced an extra book titled The Bridgertons: Happily Ever After (2013).

-This book collects together Julia Quinn's so-called 'second epilogues' from the end of each novel in the main Bridgerton series, but it also contains a brand new novella centered on Violet Bridgerton, the family matriarch.
+This book collects together Julia Quinn's so-called 'second epilogues' from the end of each book in the main series, but it also contains a brand new novella centered on Violet Bridgerton, the family matriarch.